 What was the hardest part?

-None of the build was “hard”per se but the most meticulous part is sanding and filling in nail holes, cracks, etc. The more time you spend on sanding and prep work before staining the better the end result will be – it was worth it!
+- None of the build was “hard”per se but the most meticulous part is sanding and filling in nail holes, cracks, etc. The more time you spend on sanding and prep work before staining the better the end result will be – it was worth it!
 Even if this process takes longer than you’d like, I swear it makes the end result look so much better!

 Savannah – have you found any similar tables available for purchase?